Dusty Miller Growth and Care Guide

 Is Dusty Miller Annual or Perennial?

-Dusty Miller is a tender perennial in USDA Zones 8–10, capable of surviving mild winters and providing year-round interest.
+Dusty Miller is a tender perennial in USDA Hardiness Zones 8–11, capable of surviving mild Winters and providing year-round interest.
 In cooler regions, it is commonly grown as an annual, thriving from spring to fall before succumbing to frost.
-In Zones 8 and above, Dusty Miller is an evergreen perennial, though colder winters can result in the evergreen foliage becoming unattractive, thus requiring it to be cut back severely in the spring.
+In Zones 8 and above, Dusty Miller is an evergreen perennial, though colder winters can result in the evergreen foliage becoming unattractive, thus requiring it to be cut back severely in the Spring.

-How to Grow & Care for Dusty Miller
+How to Grow and Care for Dusty Miller

 Planting Dusty Miller